boscosabujohn/ManufacturingOS/b3-erp/docs/development/ERROR_PAGES.md

 # Error Pages Documentation

 ## Overview
-Custom error pages have been implemented for the B3 MACBIS ERP system to provide a better user experience when errors occur.
+Custom error pages have been implemented for the ManufacturingOS ERP system to provide a better user experience when errors occur.
 The error messages are hidden by default, with an option for users (or developers) to view technical details.

 ## Error Pages Created